 Growing up in the South, most of our family vacations revolved around the beach.
-We spent weeks during the summer at my grandma’s vacation house in Beaufort, South Carolina and would occasionally explore other coastal towns like Charleston, Hilton Head, Savannah, and the Gulf Coast.
+We spent weeks during the summer at my grandma’s vacation house in Beaufort, South Carolina (now our family’s AirBNB!) and would occasionally explore other coastal towns like Charleston, Hilton Head, Savannah, and the Gulf Coast.

 It may be that I associate a day at the beach with quality family time and that I always like to be hot over cold, but either way, I prefer almost all of my vacations incorporate some sort of beach action.
 I knew that when I married a guy from New England who talked about how much he loved snowboarding, I would have to start compromising a bit more on travel destinations.
 It meant that I would have to suck up some cold weather vacations that most likely involved snow.

 So this year, I thought it might be fun for us to take a long weekend trip to Colorado for the hubby’s birthday in late January.
 We invited one of our favorite couples from Boston and started making plans for our trip.
 We decided to rent a cabin in Breckenridge for two nights and then spend a night in Denver before heading home.
 It turned out to be an amazing long weekend experience.
 The trip also included the other couple getting engaged while we were there (more on the engagement details to follow) and I was so excited to be a part of the special moment!

 After landing at the airport in Denver on an early Thursday morning, we grabbed our 4WD rental SUV and were on our way!
 Little did I know that when I signed up for a snow covered weekend that meant the temperature would only get as warm as 15º F during our stay at the cabin.
 I packed a slew of cold weather gear that I hadn’t broken out since I lived in NYC, but I was excited about the adventure and breaking out of some old favorites.
 I’ll share more on what I packed in a follow-up post so you can see what I ended up wearing to stay warm.